machinekoder/pickit-docs/docs/faq/robot-programming/how-to-depalletize-buckets-with-a-pickit-l-camera.rst

-For depalletizing applications like this, we recommend using the :ref:`Dynamic-box-based-roi-filter`, which can be activated in the **Region of interest** page, in the **Advanced ROI filters** tab.
+For depalletizing applications like this, we recommend using the :ref:`Dynamic-box-based-roi-filter`, which can be activated in the **Region of interest** page, in the **Advanced ROI filters** section.
 This filter makes sure that all objects in the top layer will be detected and picked before any objects in the next layer.
 For this application we set a threshold of 150 mm, i.e. we keep the top 150 mm of the point cloud and filter out everything below.